Another year and we are still here, we have weathered the Corona Virus safely and look forward to 2021.

 delivery or we advise trying a recommended custom builder who may be able to offer better deliveries than

 we can offer.
-We have suspended any further orders for built models till we catch up with the back log.
+We have suspended any further orders for built models for the foreseeable future.

 We would advise contacting alternative building services if the model is required earlier or is for special

 event.
 Delivery and prices have to be agreed between you and your service builder and we will not be involved.

 A Facebook site was set up in the name of "ASAM Model Trucks" and to date we have in excess of 2500 members.